wp-plugins/wp-auto-tagging/Readme.txt

 8. All of the generated and added tags will not be deleted once you de-activate WP Auto Tagging Wordpress plugin.

-Note:- Take backup of MySQL tables to avoid any risks.
+Note:- Take backup of MySQL tables to avoid risks.